Kunlong1994/lab3/Lab-03.md

 For this lab, you can use the serial monitor and/or the LCD whenever you are told to display something, depending on what you think is easier/prettier.

 ## Part B. Voltage Varying Sensors
+One of the useful aspects of the Arduino is the multitude of analog input pins.
+We'll explore this more now.

+### 1. Soft Pot, Flex Sensor, Photo cell
+Now that you have a set up that lets you look at changes in the analog voltage from the potentiometer, let's swap in other analog sensors!

+The FSR changes resistance — in this case when pressure is applied to the FSR.
+[Here's the datasheet](https://cdn-shop.adafruit.com/datasheets/FSR400Series_PD.pdf).
+We'll use a voltage divider with a 27kOhm resistor, using the analog input with the previous potentiometer code.

+[insert circuit drawing]

+a.
+What resistance values do you see from your force sensor?

+b.
+What kind of relationship does the resistance have as a function of the force applied? (e.g., linear?)

+c.
+Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?

+Now experiment with the [flex sensor](https://www.adafruit.com/product/1070) and [photo cell](https://www.adafruit.com/product/161).

+a.
+What resistance do you need to have in series to get a reasonable range of voltages from each sensor?

+b.
+What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)

+### 2. Accelerometer

 Some more sophisticated sensors have ICs that measure physical phenomena and then output an analog voltage level, varying voltage much as a voltage divider circuit would.
-We have one of these for each table.

-### 1. Lowly multimeter Soft Pot, Bend Sensor, Photo cell
- [ update image]
-### 2. Accelerometer
 [ update image]

 The accelerometer is a 3-axis, accelerometer based on the LIS3DH.
 The LIS3DH is a 3.3V part, but the Adafruit board has an onboard voltage regulator so that the part can be powered on 5V power on the Vin pin.